josai/Punch-IN-OUT/README.txt

 	"LIVE LIST.txt" into the folder.

-	3.Open the "SETTINGS.txt" file and change the directories to the ones your computer that you will be using.
+	3.Open the "SETTINGS.txt" file and change the directories to the ones on your computer that you will be using.
 You can also change the file type and time it takes for a check in to expire.
-But default settings are fine.
+But default settings are fine for that.
 Save the file and close it.

 	4.Run the "punchout.py" file in the same folder as "SETTINGS.txt" and viola!